JohnySeven/TWatchSK/README.md

 - Tap the date field, and the screen changes to a calender.
 Tap on the date and the calendar will close.
 - You can set the timezone, but it is not currently used for anything.
 - Similarly, the "Sync time with SK Server" button is not currently used.
-- Tap the left arrow in the upper left corner of screen to return to the "Watch settings" menu.
+- Tap the left arrow in the upper left corner of the screen to return to the "Watch settings" menu.

 You can now tap the "Back" button (the arrow in the upper left corner) to return to the main screen, to make sure you have the date and time set correctly.
 Or you can continue with the setup process.
 Each of the menu items have at least one field for you to setup.
 Each is detailed below.